-Russian spies.
-Nuclear submarines.
-Sabotaged pipelines.
-Undersea communications severed in the dark of night.
-The fastest-warming place on earth, where apartment buildings, hospitals and homes crumble daily or are wiped away by rising seas, the Arctic stands at the crossroads of geopolitical ambition and environmental catastrophe.
-As climate change melts ancient ice, opening once ice-bound shipping lanes and natural resources, the world’s military powers are rushing to stake their claims in this increasingly strategic region.
-We’ve entered a new Cold War, and every day it grows hotter.
+As climate change thaws the northern latitudes, opening once ice-bound shipping lanes and access to natural resources, the world’s military powers are rushing to stake their claims in this increasingly strategic region.
+We’ve entered a new cold war—and every day it grows hotter. ➔

 Kenneth R. Rosen travels the world to write in-depth stories about the impact of major geopolitical issues and conflict on individual lives.
 He is a 2025 Ira A. Lipman Fellow at Columbia University.